Matt Reynolds (baseball coach): Coaching career

 In 2005, Reynolds began his coaching career as a graduate assistant at Massachusetts.
 He spent 3 years with the program.
 In the summer of 2007, Reynolds agreed to join his former coach, Paul Kostacopoulos as an assistant coach for the Navy Midshipmen baseball program.
 Reynolds spent 7 season with the Midshipmen until he was hired as the head coach of the Washington College Shoreman baseball program on July 8, 2014.
 The Shoremen compiled a 59–50–1 record under Reynolds.

 On May 26, 2017, Reynolds was hired as the head coach at UMass.
 The Minutemen finished the 2018 season 15–29.

+In August 2025, it was reported that Reynolds was leaving UMass to become the head coach at Wesleyan University in Middletown, Connecticut.
+On August 21, 2025, Reynolds was officially announced as Wesleyan University head baseball coach.